 Any ASG agent who violates the Standards of Ethics, and in turn, violates the Code of Student Life, may also be referred to the All University Judicial Board.

 Any Executive Officer of the ASG is required to submit to the Senate the reasons for the dismissal and/or replacement of any cabinet member, subject to the right of privacy of such student.

+Article X – Ratification

+All ASG agents that are in office at the time of the enactment of this constitution shall maintain their offices under the new constitution.

+Section 1 – Ratification Procedure

+This Constitution shall be ratified by a simple majority of the ASG Senate.

+Upon passage this document shall serve as a guiding document for the summer 2018.

+Section 2 – Enactment of Constitution

+This Constitution shall become effective following the passage of a student referendum.

+Section 3- Desuetude Clause

+A. Upon completion of the ratification and enactment of the Constitution, Article X shall be deemed obsolete, and removed from this document.